Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 #### This Deployment

-For Phase One, at the very basic level this project component allows any aspiring curator to create an exhibiton, launch it with a funding minimum and show information, take contributions from patrons, and make expense proposals which can be endorsed by project patrons before withdrawal to a vendor by the curator (greater than 50% endorsement by patrons allows expenses to be transferred to a vendor address).
+For Phase One, at the very basic level this project component allows any aspiring curator to create an exhibition, launch it with a funding minimum and show information, take contributions from patrons, and make expense proposals which can be endorsed by project patrons before withdrawal to a vendor by the curator (greater than 50% endorsement by patrons allows expenses to be transferred to a vendor address).

 ### Example User Workflow